CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/EX1-T2-S13.png)

     >**Note**: Please be aware that the above command may take up to 5 minutes to finish the build.
 Before taking any further action, make sure it runs successfully.
-Also, you many notice few warnings related to npm version update which is expected and doesn't affect the lab's functionality.
+Also, you may notice a few warnings related to the npm version update which is expected and doesn't affect the lab's functionality.

 1. Redirect to the **labfiles** directory before running the next steps.